Spiral order from orientationally correlated random bonds in classical XY models: Introduction

-In this paper, we describe and study the general mechanism that renders the ferromagnetic long-range order of classical $XY$ spins unstable towards spiral order, if a finite fraction of the ferromagnetic interactions is replaced by sufficiently strong antiferromagnetic exchange couplings.
+In this paper, we describe and study the general mechanism that renders the ferromagnetic long-range order of classical $XY$ spins unstable towards spiral order, {when} a finite fraction of the ferromagnetic interactions is replaced by sufficiently strong antiferromagnetic exchange couplings.
+In the end, we will confront the theory with experimental data, as shown in Fig.~\ref{Fig:expth}, with good quantitative agreement.

 The general physical mechanism at work is the following.
 We consider a geometrically unfrustrated lattice $\Lambda$ in $d>2$ dimensions, hosting isotropic spins with a continuous symmetry.
 The symmetry is broken spontaneously at low temperatures, which implies the existence of Goldstone modes.
 Dilute but strong impurity bonds embedded in this lattice can induce local cantings which behave as ``dipole type'' defects with an Ising degree of freedom associated to them.
 The Goldstone modes mediate an interaction between the defects, decaying as $r^{-d}$ for large separation.
-Correlations in the distribution of such impurity bonds (e.g., alignment along one direction) may ensure a sufficiently non-frustrated pairwise interaction between these defects so as to favor long range order in the orientation of the local cantings.
-This Ising-like order implies a continuous twist of the ferromagnetic order parameter density, and thus a magnetic spiral.
+Correlations in the distribution of such impurity bonds (e.g., a restriction to bonds that point in a single direction) may ensure a sufficiently non-frustrated pairwise interaction between these defects so as to favor long-range ferromagnetic order in the orientation of the local cantings.
+Such long-range Ising order entails a global twist of the ferromagnetic order parameter density, and thus a magnetic spiral, as the local magnetization twists in the same sense across every impurity bond.
+The wave vector of the resulting magnetic spiral is proportional to the magnetization density of the Ising degrees of freedom, and thus, to the density of impurity bonds.
+We will show that such a spiral state is the ground state of the $XY$ system for a rather wide range of parameters of the impurity bond distribution.

 For simplicity, we consider a cubic host lattice $\Lambda$ embedded in three-dimensional Euclidean space with the Cartesian coordinates $x$, $y$, and $z$.
 We impose a tetragonal symmetry by choosing the ferromagnetic nearest-neighbor exchange to be $J^{\,}_{\parallel}>0$ for couplings in the {$x$-$y$} plane and $J^{\,}_{\perp}>0$ for bonds oriented along the $z$-axis.
-We further consider a set of impurity bonds, which form a dilute subset of the nearest-neighbor bonds that are directed along the $z$-direction of the cubic host lattice $\Lambda$.
-In each impurity bond, the ferromagnetic $J^{\,}_{\perp}>0$ is replaced by the antiferromagnetic exchange coupling $J^{\,}_{\mathrm{imp}}<0$.
+We further consider a set of impurity bonds, which form a dilute subset of the nearest-neighbor bonds that are directed along the {$c$}-direction of the cubic host lattice $\Lambda$.
+For each impurity bond, the ferromagnetic $J^{\,}_{\perp}>0$ is replaced by the antiferromagnetic exchange coupling $J^{\,}_{\mathrm{imp}}<0$.